-We are thankful for the perseverance and tireless effort of many volunteer colleagues, including our Advisory Panel and Editorial Board, for their help and thoughtfulness in producing this annual event.
+We are thankful for the perseverance and tireless effort of many volunteer colleagues, including our Advisory Panel, Editorial Board, and graduate students for their help and thoughtfulness in producing these events.

-The Teaching Colleges and Community Worldwide Online Conference (TCC) is a virtual conference held annually online.
-This event is designed for faculty, staff and administrators in higher education worldwide to share their expertise and engage in productive forums about innovations and practices that accompany the use of technology in teaching and learning.
+The Teaching Colleges and Community Worldwide Online Conference (TCC) is a virtual conference held online annually.
+This event is designed for faculty, staff, students, and administrators in higher education worldwide to share their expertise and engage in productive discussions about innovations and practices that accompany the use of technology in teaching and learning.

 In August 2004, the TCC conference was renamed the TCC Worldwide Online Conference.
 Following a lengthy discussion with advisory panel members and TCC 2004 participants, TCC now represents Technology, Colleges and Community.